mehlikaiclal/mehlikaiclal/README.md

 ![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Fira+Code&pause=1000&color=36BCF7&width=435&lines=Data+Science+and+Management+Aspirant;Developer+of+ORION;Researcher+and+Tutor)

 ### 🌟 About Me
-I am a student from Montenegro,interested in understanding how **Management and Data Science** work together.
+I am a student from Montenegro, interested in understanding how **Management and Data Science** work together.
 I hope to use data to solve real-world problem.

 ---